Arttu Viljakainen

 When we are doing complicated things, pure skill is enough.
 In complexity, you also need the experience to detect patterns and evaluate what could be the best way forward when you can’t know it.

 Individuals more often than not don’t have broad and deep enough skills and experience: you need a team.
-As diverse (both experience and background) a team as possible.
+As diverse (experience, background, skills) a team as possible.

-A team must be autonomous so it can be agile (adapt to the changes in its environment).
+A team must be autonomous so it can adapt to the changes in its environment fast.
 It must be cross-functional to own the experience all the way to the end users, to optimize the feedback cycle.

 If a team like that is motivated and willing to have a shared responsibility over the outcome (not output), you can throw them any problem in any environment, and they will come up with a process needed to solve it.